 2. Remove as much blood as possible from incision site by blotting.

-3. Approximate the edges of the wound/surgical site and sparingly apply Vetbond tissue adhesive to cut surfaces of the skin using the plastic applicator tip provided.
+3. Approximate the edges of the wound/surgical site and sparingly apply Vetbond adhesive to cut surfaces of the skin using the plastic applicator tip provided.
 One drop for each digit should be sufficient.
-Caution: Do not allow Vetbond tissue adhesive to drip into the cavity.
-Any residual tissue adhesive below the closure site can cause foreign body reactions.
+CAUTION: Do not allow Vetbond adhesive to drip into the cavity.
+Any residual adhesive below the closure site can cause foreign body reactions.
 Do not glue hair into site.

 3M CENTER BUILDING 275-5W-05, ST. PAUL, MN, 55144-1000